-The district court's dismissal of Appellants' fraud claims is also correct, and should likewise be affirmed.
+The district court's decisions as to Appellants' fraud claims are also correct, and should likewise be affirmed.
 The court concluded that fraud claims based on alleged affirmative misrepresentations "have the potential" to escape preemption.
-Add.21.
-Nonetheless, after careful review, it concluded that Appellants' amended complaints do not allege fraud with the particularity required by Rule 9.02.
+Add.107.
+Nonetheless, after careful review, it concluded that Appellants' complaints do not allege fraud with the particularity required by Rule 9.02.
 That conclusion is plainly correct, as Appellants fail to allege with particularity any purported misrepresentation by Medtronic on which their surgeons allegedly relied.